-- For details on the image assets required, see Image Guidelines for Amazon Appstore Submission.
+- For details on the image assets required, see Images and videos.

 - Q: How do maturity ratings work for apps on Amazon?

-- When submitting an app in the developer portal, you tell Amazon about your app’s content in the portal’s Content Rating tab.
+- When submitting an app in the Developer Console, you tell Amazon about your app's content in the Content Rating section of the Target Your App screen.
 Amazon will assign a summary maturity rating to your app based on the information you provide and on Amazon’s review of your submission, and then display that rating on the app detail page.
 Amazon reserves the right to assign maturity ratings for your app at its discretion.

 - Q: Can I apply DRM to my app?